jorbDehmel/colloid-tracking/docs/project_overview.md

 and this is unfamiliar, refer [here](https://docs.python.org/3/library/typing.html).

+**This software should be used in a Linux environment.** If you are on Windows, you should use **WSL** (Windows Subsystem for Linux).
+Documentation for setting up WSL is widely available online.

 These filters should be stable and Windows-compatible, but they have been tested on a machine running Arch Linux.
 If something is not working for you, try running it using Windows Subsystem